IronicallySerious/wth-is-cpp/README.md

 The point of defining a macro like this is solely the fact that the reader knows that they can lookup beginner level guides using macros starting with `a_`.
 All of these usage instructions will be added to the top of `open_me_first.cpp` for ease of reference.

 This can be used to add all kinds of useful information.
-Maybe some easter eggs can also be added.
+Maybe some easter eggs can also be added :P.

 Unfortunately macros are not context aware, which means that we may need to overcome this shortcoming by using `#ifdef` directives inside macro definitions.

 ## SETUP instructions